 2. No land use listed as a conditional use in the applicable zoning district may take place until the town board and zoning committee approve a conditional use permit under s.
-10.101(7), or the board of adjustment overturns a denial of a conditional use permit under s.
-10.101(7)(c)4.
+10.101(7).

 3. Land uses not listed as either permitted uses or conditional uses are considered to be prohibited in that zoning district.